cambridge-ceu/csd3/Python/Synapse.md

 The change to `configure` is necessary, since all Python packages have been installed.

-The call is as follows,
+Our call is as follows,

 ```r
 library(synapser)